Serpentine Squiggles

 Like, I think I’ve noted down dozens of lines from this fic I want to remix/steal, and the dialogue is so damn quotable, especially near the end.

+Something that’s also quite interesting is that this is a fic that’d undeniably well written — downright literary.
 And yet, I binged it.
-Too many stories I start reading, notice they're well-written, and put them down for good.
-It's fooled me into thinking good writing is like eating your vegetables.
+Too many stories I’ll start reading, notice they’re well-written, and put them down for good.
+For all that I appreciate the merit, I find it them difficult to stick with in practice.
+It’s fooled me into thinking good writing is like eating your vegetables.
 Sometimes it is.
-But truly great writing is irresistible.
+But sometimes, truly great writing is irresistible.

 In the end, I dont think it fully sticks the landing.
 The ending is as wonderfully written as the rest of it, don’t get me wrong, and I’m not disappointed.
 But I am… whelmed.